conda-incubator/conda-project/docs/source/config.md

 ### CONDA_PROJECT_ENVS_PATH

-This variable provides a list of directories to search for environments to use in projects, and where to build them when needed.
+This variable provides a list of directories to the path where conda environments will be created for this project.
 The format is identical to a standard `PATH` variable on the host operating system---a list of directories separated by `:` on Unix systems and `;` on Windows---except that empty entries are permitted.
 The paths are interpreted as follows:

-- If a path is empty, it is interpreted as the default value `envs`.
+- If the path is aboslute, it used as-is
 - If a path is relative, it is interpreted relative to the root directory of the project itself (`PROJECT_DIR`).
 For example, a path entry `envs` is interpreted as